dewmguy/diablo3gemcalculator/README.md

 3. Checkmark the appropriate calculator modifiers relative to the goals of upgrading your legendary gem.

  - **Empowered**: Checking this box will add another roll to your upgrade chances.
-Empowering a greater rift provides an additional opportunity to level a legendary gem when the greater rift is completed within the time limit.
+Empowering a greater rift at the expense of gold provides an additional opportunity to upgrade a legendary gem when the greater rift is completed within the time limit.
-- **No-Death Bonus**: Checking this box will add annother roll to your upgrade chances.
-An additional opportunity to upgrade a legendary gem is given to you when the greater rift is completed within the time limit, and if you did not die a single time in the attempt.
+ - **No-Death Bonus**: Checking this box will add another roll to your upgrade chances.
+Completing a greater rift within the time limit and without dying provides an additional opportunity to upgrade a legendary gem.
-- **100% Upgrade**: Checking this box will automatically adjust the value of the Rift Level input to show the level of greater rift required to get 100% chance to upgrade on every roll of your legendary gem.
+ - **100% Upgrade**: Checking this box will automatically adjust the value of the Rift Level input to show the level of greater rift required to get 100% chance to upgrade every roll of your legendary gem.

 ### Upgrade Chances